-Every UK credit card offers you the ability to buy at 0% because there is always a grace period between when you make purchases and when you need to settle your account.
+Every UK credit card offers you the ability to make purchases at 0% interest.
+This is because there is always a grace period between when you make purchases and when you need to settle your account.

 Although this universally available 0% period is useful, there might be occasions when you can’t or don’t want to pay your account balance in full.
 The ability to roll your balance over from month to month is one of the main attractions of credit cards, but it does mean your debt can quickly accrue high interest.

-For many people, 0% purchase cards are the solution, as they enable you to avoid interest on new purchases for a long period of time – so long as you make your minimum monthly repayments.
-This means you can more easily roll a balance on to a future date when you’ll have the funds to clear your balance, or simply split the debt over a number of months so it can be tackled in more manageable chunks.
+For many people, 0% credit cards are the solution, as they enable you to avoid interest on new purchases for a long period of time – so long as you make your minimum monthly repayments.
+This means you can more easily roll a balance on to a future date when you’ll have the funds to clear your balance, or simply split the debt over several months so it can be tackled in more manageable chunks.

-0% purchase credit cards offer the perfect combination of freedom to use the card whenever and wherever you want, and repayment flexibility.
+0% purchase credit cards offer the perfect combination of freedom to use the card whenever and wherever you want, with repayment flexibility.

 0% purchase cards also benefit from the advantages and perks available with other credit cards.
 For instance, all UK credit card users benefit from the purchase protection of Section 75, which lets you claim back the cost of faulty products from your credit card issuer.
-The minimum spend required to trigger Section 75 protection is £100, so it is not normally available for day-to-day spending – but if you’re looking for a 0% purchase card you are probably about to make a larger purchase.
+The minimum spend required to trigger Section 75 protection is £100, so it is not normally available for day-to-day spending.
+However, most people looking for a 0% purchase card are likely thinking about making a large purchase.

 Many 0% purchase cards also offer reward points, where rewards are directly linked to the amount you spend on your card.
 Spending on a balance transfer card is normally a bad idea – but 0% purchase cards offer a perfect vehicle for spending, and a great way to increase credit card rewards.

 Purchase cards are clearly an attractive proposition, but they have at least one obvious drawback: you can accrue a potentially risky amount of debt.
-This is true of all credit cards, of course, but because purchase cards offer a long 0% interest period they can lull you into a false sense of security – and before you know it, 36 months have ticked by and you’re paying a high rate of interest on a large amount of debt.
+Whilst this is true of all credit cards, purchase cards offer a long 0% interest period that can lull you into a false sense of security.
+Before you know it, 36 months have ticked by and you’re paying a high rate of interest on a large amount of debt.

 In short, you should only ever spend money on a credit card when you have a planned schedule for repayment.
-Just a month or two of high-interest repayments will nullify most of the benefits or rewards that you might’ve collected.
+Just a month or two of high-interest repayments will cancel out most of the benefits or rewards that you might’ve collected.

-If you find yourself in this situation you might be able to shift your debt to a 0% balance transfer card – but just be aware that, a few years from now, there’s no guarantee that 0% balance transfer cards will exist, nor that they will have long promotional periods.
+If you find yourself in this situation you might be able to shift your debt to a 0% balance transfer card.
+However, just be aware that there’s no guarantee that 0% balance transfer cards will exist a few years from now, nor that they will have long promotional periods.
 Your own financial situation might have changed a few years from now, too!

-The UK credit card market is developed and highly competitive, and there are a number of alternative options available.
+The UK credit card market is developed and highly competitive, and there are many alternative options available.
 Whether these are better suited to you will depend on your spending habits and financial situation.